zalando-incubator/perron/README.md

 }
 ```

 `request` method accepts an objects with all of the same properties as [https.request](https://nodejs.org/api/https.html#https_https_request_options_callback) method in Node.js, except from a `hostname` field, which is taken from the options passed when creating an instance of `ServiceClient`.
+Additionally you can add a `dropRequestAfter` field, which defines a timespan in ms after which the request is dropped and the promise is rejected with a `request timeout` error.

 ## Handling Errors